Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

    - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security concerns.
    - The generated key value will be displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
+1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
-   - Click the **Add permissions** button and then,
+   - Select the **Add a permission** button and then:
    - Ensure that the **Microsoft APIs** tab is selected.
-   - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
+       - In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
-   - In the **Delegated permissions** section, select the **User.Read** in the list.
+       - In the **Delegated permissions** section, select **User.Read** and **GroupMember.Read.All** in the list.
 Use the search box if necessary.
-   - Click on the **Add permissions** button in the bottom.
+       - Select the **Add permissions** button at the bottom.
+   - **GroupMember.Read.All** requires admin consent.
+Select the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all accounts in the tenant.
+You need to be an Azure AD tenant admin to do this.

-### Configure the web app (java-servlet-webapp-call-graph) to use your app registration
+#### Configure the web app (java-servlet-webapp-groups) to use your app registration

 Open the project in your IDE to configure the code.